utterwqlnut/kalshi-climate/README.md

 # Kalshi Climate
-> This project aims to provide a tool to forecast highest temperature trades on kalshi
+> This project aims to provide a tool to forecast highest temperature trades on kalshi and inform decisions

 ## Features